oryon-dominik/dotfiles/README.md

 ...

+you can follow my first [tutorial on how to setup your own dotfiles here](basic-tutorials/how-to_init_a_git_repo.md#markdown-header-preparations))

+...

 work still in progress, just have a look around the script files

 if you are interested in something special or you need an advice you may write me a message

 this repos' main purpose is serving as a private dump - so no warranties at all for anything

-> especially all install-files are under heavy construction and therefor hidden from the repository
+> especially all install-files are under heavy construction and therefore hidden from the repository

-newest_version: 11.07.2019
+newest_version: 20.07.2019